Use this checklist to troubleshoot your MWS connection and campaign settings.

 Check the Activity Log (below the tiles on your Dashboard) and the Orders graph to the right of it.
 Do these show that orders have been imported within the last 24 hours?

 If the last order import was several days ago, try updating your MWS credentials.
 This should trigger your order imports as well as your emails.

-Click Emails > Campaigns and make sure all the campaigns you want to send are toggled to the green “Active” switch, not the gray “Inactive” switch.
+Click Emails > Campaigns and make sure the campaign(s) you want to send is toggled to the green “Active” switch, not the gray “Inactive” switch.

 3. Is Your Timing Correct?

 Check your wait time and your day range.
 They may be in conflict with each other and prevent emails from going out.